Valley Metro Rail & Streetcar: Initial segment

-The line celebrated its grand opening on December 27, 2008, with official ribbon-cutting ceremonies and community celebrations throughout Phoenix, Tempe, and Mesa.
-The event was attended by thousands of local residents who waited as long as an hour or more to ride the vehicles.
-The stations have been designed to complement their immediate surroundings.
+The line opened at 9:10 a.m. on December 27, 2008, with official ribbon-cutting ceremonies and community celebrations throughout Phoenix, Tempe, and Mesa.
+The opening day had 90,000 passenger trips, with some riders waiting as long as 2.5 hours to ride the trains.
+The stations were designed to complement their immediate surroundings.
 Station platform areas are approximately 16 ft wide by 300 ft long.

-As of early 2014, income has exceeded Metro's stated goal with 44.6% farebox recovery, partially due to the light rail ridership far exceeding original projections.
+As of early 2014, income had exceeded Metro's stated goal with 44.6% farebox recovery, partially due to the light rail ridership far exceeding original projections.

 The light rail has also led to rapid urban development in downtown Phoenix and Tempe, generating additional revenue through taxes.

 Valley Metro had its busiest month in April 2017, with a total passenger count of 1,514,456 and an average weekday ridership of 52,910.
 On the weekend of March 31, 2017, through April 2, 2017, the light rail system saw 275,615 passengers board the train due to several large events including Final Four Fan Fest, March Madness Music Festival, Arizona Diamondbacks home opener, Phoenix Pride Festival, Phoenix Suns game, and Tempe Festival of the Arts.
 That Sunday, April 2, 2017, they saw 80,210 passengers board the train due to those large events.